sankar-1776/Wissensbar/README.md

  ---

 ## Downloading the Wissensbar Calculator:
 Have you ever come across a point in time when you hated installing a program onto the hard-drive of your computer?
 Frankly, I have.
 It can be irritating.
+So I said, don't install it!
+Why don't I create my prject so that it can be installed without the user facing any problem of running a Setup Wizard, and stuff.

+So yeah!
+When you download the Wissensbar Calculator, just double click the application and you are on your way!!!

 ## Contacting Me:
 - You could contect me at *write.secret.gov@gmail.com*;